WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Ismael-KherroubiGarcia/Weekly-Meetings.md

 #### What would you like to work on next week?

 * Finalise new EAG form; maybe content for EAG video?
+* KW: Start thinking about guidance?
+To go with the form & to be featured in the video :joy:
+* KW: Connect with safe haven folks about building either a public form separated from the data, or translating the classification questions into flexigrant

+KW: Generally I think this is a good week to probably consolidate some of the information that you've been gathering over the last month.
+All going in a great direction though!

 #### Where do you need help from Kirstie?

 * Data Safe Haven!
 (In general terms)
+  * KW: Thank you so much for demoing this!!

 #### Any other topics